 In our outreach efforts, we strive to influence a more responsive and improved built environment through public process, education and communication.

-If you have an interest in participating in our Advocacy Committee, please fill out the “Join a Committee” form by clicking the last toggle on this page.
+If you have an interest in participating in our Advocacy Committee, please click here.

 Eichler Communities on the Historic Registry